jinowolski/elasticsearch-analysis-morfologik/README.md

 ## Installation

-Simply run at the root of your ElasticSearch according to the version you use (assuming zip file located at / directory):
+Simply run at the root of your ElasticSearch according to the version you use:

 - 2.4.1